China insurance boss jailed for life in corruption crackdown

 Mr Wang, who was the firm's Communist Party chief, was also sentenced to a year in prison for illegally hiding 54.2 million yuan in overseas deposits.

-He is the latest former head of a major Chinese financial institution to be ensnared in President Xi Jinping's crackdown on corruption in the $60 trillion (£48 trillion) industry.
+He is the latest former head of a major Chinese financial institution to be ensnared in President Xi Jinping's more than two-year long crackdown on corruption in the $60 trillion (£48 trillion) industry.

-Bao Fan, one of the country's most high-profile billionaire bankers, and the chief executive of China Renaissance Holdings has been "cooperating in an investigation being carried out by certain authorities" since his disappearance in February.

-In June, Fan Yifei, a deputy governor of the country's central bank, was arrested for suspected bribery and is facing criminal investigation.
-He has also been expelled from the Communist Party.

 In 2021, Lai Xiaomin, the former chairman of Huarong - one of China's biggest state-controlled asset management companies - was executed after being found guilty of corruption and bigamy.